 Did you know that forty-five percent of Canadians frequently throw away lettuce?
 Are you part of that group?
 I am (she says, sheepishly raising her hand).
-You might remember from my post about using up bananas on their last legs to make banana bread that according to a new study commissioned by the KitchenAid brand* the average Canadian spends approximately $40.80 per week on fresh produce but will throw out close to 10% of their purchases – cumulatively wasting billions of dollars** worth of uneaten fruits and vegetables each year.
+You might remember from my post about using up bananas on their last legs to make banana bread that according to a new study (now unavailable to read online) commissioned by the KitchenAid brand* the average Canadian spends approximately $40.80 per week on fresh produce but will throw out close to 10% of their purchases – cumulatively wasting billions of dollars** worth of uneaten fruits and vegetables each year.

 I wonder if you can guess the other produce which most often finds its way into Canadian green bins?
 Think about the produce crisper in your fridge for example.
 Would it surprise you to know that as well as the lettuce, tomatoes, bananas, grapes and celery are the items at the top of the “Most Frequently Thrown Away” list in Canadian households?
 Probably not if you are being honest.
 I know for me, those are items I am always trying to figure out what to do with before they are no good anymore.

 Many Canadians don’t realise that they are unwittingly shortening the lifespan of produce by storing it improperly.
 Did you know that produce like apples and green onions which emit ethylene gas (speeding up the ripening process) should be stored separately from other produce like spinach and yams which are sensitive to ethylene gas?
 No?
 Well neither did thirty-nine per cent of respondents in the KitchenAid Fresh Facts survey.